 Our department is pleased to announce new curriculum requirements starting Fall 2021.
 Degree plans are availble for both new and existing curricula.

 Teacher Certification in Secondary English provides prospective teachers with the attitudes, content, pedagogical knowledge and skills necessary for a teaching career in middle or high school.
-The curriculum immerses students in the English Language Arts content area, balancing preparatory pedagogical courses with direct application of knowledge and skills through meaning field experiences.
+The curriculum immerses students in the English Language Arts content area, balancing preparatory pedagogical courses with direct application of knowledge and skills through meaningful field experiences.

 Teaching English as a Second Language Certificate

 The Certificate in Teaching English as a Second Language (TESL) prepares students to teach English to non-native speakers.
 The certificate is an ideal choice for students interested in teaching in elementary, middle or high schools, in teaching abroad, or in teaching adults in the workplace.
 Junior or senior status and completion of at least six hours of core English classes are required before beginning the twelve hours of certificate coursework.

 Creative Writing Minor

 To complete a Concentration in Creative Writing, students take at least three creative writing courses and develop a senior portfolio along with their coursework for the English major.
 The creative writing program offers introductory courses in Creative Writing and Non-fiction Prose as well as advanced workshops in fiction and poetry.
 Technical and Business Writing and Seminar for Playwrights (offered by the Department of Theatre) can also be applied toward the concentration.